sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 The technical interview should be approximately:

-- 25 min for questions from Nicky and Dan M
+- 25 min for questions from Manager and VP
 - 10 min questions from you to us
 - 10 min to discuss a short take-home project (3 min presentation and 7 min discussion)